eswarachitimi/Mulesoft/DataWeave/Data Formats/JSON.md

 ### Use cases

 - Transferring data between a server and a web application/mobile application.
-- Storing unstructured data in log files or NoSQL databases
+- Storing unstructured data in log files or NoSQL databases ( e.g., Mongo DB ).

 ### Data types